 Bottom Line: The “law of attraction” dictates that like attracts like.
 When you’re not being your truest, most authentic self, you may find that you’re attracting all the wrong people.
 Kindred spirits, soulmates, and twin flames each have different characteristics that make them recognizable.
 If you find a kindred spirit, soulmate, or twin flame and lose them through distance or death, they will still always be with you in spirit because your souls are connected — no matter where they are.

 Does The Belief In Soulmates Worsen Loneliness Or Harm Our Relationships?

 As wonderful as the belief in soulmates can feel, it may be detrimental to our personal relationships and worsen our feelings of loneliness in the long run.

-Constantly searching for our “one true soulmate” can make us more likely to break up with perfectly good people in search of someone “better” and make us more aware of our alone-ness when we’re not with someone.
+Constantly searching for our “one true soulmate” can make us more likely to break up with or avoid marriage to perfectly good people in search of someone “better” and make us more aware of our alone-ness when we’re not with someone.

 Shuli Sandler, a licensed psychologist, feels the same way: “I do not believe in soulmates and I think the belief in soulmates too often destroys otherwise good relationships,” she told us.